 6. Don’t blame yourself

 In every split between two people, the innocent one tends to take the entire blame on themselves, when it is not really their fault.
 You are probably doing it too.
-You’re probably thinking “maybe I was too clingy and that killed our relationship“, or “maybe I expected too much”, or “I was not good enough for them.”
+You’re probably thinking: “Maybe I was too clingy and that killed our relationship” or “Maybe I expected too much” or “I was not good enough for them.”

-Reader, you need to stop blaming yourself right now.
-It is not your fault that another adult did not have sense enough to talk to you about it.
+You need to stop blaming yourself right now.
+It is not your fault that another adult did not have enough sense to talk to you about it.
 It is not your fault that they do not understand the meaning and importance of communication.